An educational overview of small residential settings designed for adults with limited independence.

 Supportive residential homes—often called group homes or residential care homes—are

-small, community-based living environments for adults who cannot safely live independently.
+community-based living environments for adults who cannot safely live independently.

 Who supportive residential homes are designed for